 Recurrent genital herpes

-The usual dose is one 200mg tablet three times a day for up to six months.
+The usual does is one 200mg tablet three times a day for up to six months.

 One 200mg tablet every four hours, while awake, for a total of five tablets daily